yanndemel/crud-rest-gen/sample-app/petclinic-api-audit-default/README.md

   <version>0.0.1</version>
 </dependency>
 ```
-For compiling the audit generated classes, the dependency to [petclinic-audit-default](../petclinic-audit-default) must be added.
+For **compiling** the **audit generated classes**, the dependency to [petclinic-audit-default](../petclinic-audit-default) must be added.
 It contains the custom abstract controller used by crud-maven-plugin for generating audit controllers.
 See the [crud-maven-plugin configuration](#crud-maven-plugin-configuration) section for details.
 ```xml
 <!-- Custom AbstractAuditController and related classes -->
 <dependency>